 The longer answer means looking in a little more detail at listening, at voice, and what human dynamics are at play when we feel listened to or not.

-What do we mean by listening and ‘voice’?
+What do we mean by ‘voice’?

 Listening is a skill that anyone, including managers, can develop (as described in this HBR article).
 Although there are parallels to listening in the therapeutic context, such as making people feel safe and not judged, clarifying and playing back what you’ve heard, at work when someone speaks up it is usually because they want something to change.